iomicroservices/baselink-nuxt/content/services/tradespeople/locksmith/broken-key-extraction.md

 What you get with broken key extraction

 #description
 Snapped your key in the lock?
-Don’t worry — our locksmiths{{ $doc.location }} can safely remove broken key fragments from door and window locks using specialist tools.
+Don't worry — our locksmiths{{ $doc.location }} can safely remove broken key fragments from door and window locks using specialist tools.
 We can also **[cut a replacement key](/services/tradespeople/locksmith/key-cutting)** or **[repair the lock](/services/tradespeople/locksmith/lock-repair)** if needed.
 Fast, tidy, and stress-free.

 #items